manofmanana/My-Personal-Library-Dashboard/DESIGN.md

+# Design Document

 ## Purpose

 This project is a personal library tracker, a system that manages books I have read, their authors, genres, and ratings.
+It is designed both as a technical artifact to demonstrate database design and as a personal archive that reflects my lifelong connection to books.

-On the academic side it is meant to demonstrate competency in relational modeling, normalization, and SQL.
-It uses CREATE TABLE, INSERT, UPDATE, DELETE, and SELECT queries in ways that reflect a properly structured database.
+On the academic side, it demonstrates competency in relational modeling, normalization, and SQL.
+It uses `CREATE TABLE`, `INSERT`, `UPDATE`, `DELETE`, and `SELECT` queries in ways that reflect a properly structured database.
+The project implements foreign keys, indexes, and entity relationships to enforce consistency and support analytical queries.

-On the personal side it is much more sentimental.
+On the personal side, it recreates the feeling of having a public library of my own.
 I grew up in public libraries, shepherded by my mother who understood that shelves of books were cheaper than babysitters and infinitely more generous.
-Those afternoons gave me memories worth more than any grade.
-They gave me a lifelong habit of reading.

-This project is also a placeholder for something larger.
-Someday I want a home with a dedicated library room, one that doubles as an office and hobby space, filled entirely with books I have read.
-The model comes from Beauty and the Beast’s impossibly grand library.
-But in the real world, home ownership is throttled by investors who see houses as revenue streams instead of roofs, so the dream has to wait.
-For now, this project is the digital version of that future room.
-A library in code until it can be a library in wood.
+This project is the digital version of the library room I hope to build one day — a space where reading is tracked, celebrated, and visualized.

 Knowledge should not be gatekept.
-It should be free for those who have curiosity gnawing at them.
-This project is one attempt to honor that idea.
+It should be free for anyone with curiosity.
+This library is one attempt to honor that idea.
+Also reading is just cool and fun.
+Thank you mom for taking me to libraries as a kid.

 ---